alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2023.md

 * **AutSPACEs**
 	* Chat with LC about SAIL data managament + consumer panel
-	* Spend time syncing local version and start UI snaging
-	* Open issues for the feedback from the community session

 * **Other Urgent + Important Tasks**
 	* Goathearding
 	* Follow up with KW about authorship convo
 	* Chat with JD about data management pipelines

-#### Where do you need help?

-* Do you have 2 hours this week to divide and conquer the databases?
-Trying to match data that we have access to to questions that folks have asked.